8 way hand tied coil foundations are an endangered species.

-Most of these drop-in units are perfectly adequate for high quality furniture.
+Most of these drop-in units are perfectly adequate for high-quality furniture.

-For the first 100 years since they were first developed in the 1850s these foundations were essential for high quality seating.
+For the first 100 years, since they were first developed in the 1850s, 8 way hand tied foundations were essential for high-quality seating.

 Early foam cushions were not as thick and firm as they are now.
 The foam was not as resilient.

-Because of that it was very important to have a good strong comfortable foundation underneath.
+Because of that, it was very important to have a good, strong, comfortable foundation underneath.

 Today’s seat cushions are usually made with thick high resilience polyurethane foams or heavy-duty foam-encased coil spring systems.

-The result is that you no longer “sink” into the cushions all the way down close to the decking unless you have a very thin cushion or are using a high percentage of down or feathers.
+The result is that you no longer “sink” into the cushions all the way down close to the decking.
+Unless you have a very thin cushion or are using a high percentage of down or feathers.

-This is true, whether it is a $600 genuine 8 way hand-tied unit, a $150 “drop-in” coil foundation, a $40 elasticized webbing or a $20 no-sag spring.
+This is true, whether it is a $600 genuine 8 way hand-tied unit, a $150 “drop-in” coil foundation, a $40 elasticized webbing, or a $20 no-sag spring.